gnes-ai/gnes/README.md

 </tr>
 </table>

 The YAML config should be pretty intuitive.
 It defines a pipeline workflow consists of preprocessing, encoding and indexing, where the output of the former component is the input of the next.
 For each component, we also associate it with a YAML config specifying how it should work.
-Right now they are not important for understanding the big picture, nonetheless curious readers can checkout how each YAML looks like by expanding the text below.
+Right now they are not important for understanding the big picture, nonetheless curious readers can checkout how each YAML looks like by expanding the items below.

 <details>
  <summary>Preprocessor config: text-prep.yml (click to expand...)</summary>